 The Henry Spinelli Story

 A well-maintained high-quality used piano can be just as useful as a new piano.
 We are the recent beneficiaries of two such pianos, the result of the generosity of one of our most distinguished alumni.

-It gives me great pleasure to report that Henry is still practicing, performing, and especially recording at 83 years of age.
-He sounds better than ever.
-As proof, check out the recording he did in 2013, Henry Spinelli – 80, a terrific disc of Scarlatti, Schubert, Faure, Irving Fine, Gershwin, and three etudes written by our own Earl Wild, who wasn’t a bad little pianist himself.
+It gives me great pleasure to report that even as an octogenarian Henry is still practicing, performing, and recording, and sounds better than ever.
+As proof, check out the recording he did in 2013, Henry Spinelli – 80, a terrific disc of Scarlatti, Schubert, Faure, Irving Fine, Gershwin, and three etudes written by our own Earl Wild (who wasn’t a bad little pianist himself).

 For many years Henry practiced in his home studio on two beautiful 7-foot pianos, a Baldwin and a Bechstein, which he always kept in pristine condition.
 Henry let me know that when the time was right, he would gift these gorgeous instruments to the Carnegie Mellon School of Music.
 The time is here, and these two instruments are now permanent fixtures in the two new chamber music rehearsal rooms in the Hall of the Arts.

 I should hasten to add this doesn’t mean Henry is finished practicing and performing - not by a long shot.
 He continues honing his artistry on his new Steinway Model “B”.